jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.4 Floppy Disk Drives

-Although deprecated for many years, the floppy disk interface is the primary way Amiga based computers store and retrieve data external data.
-The Amiga PCI includes headers for internal and external disk drives.
-The internal drive port supports up to two 3.5 inch double density floppy disk drives.
-Jumper Jxxx tells the Amiga PCI how many internal floppy disk drives are installed.
-When only one drive is installed (DF0), there should be no jumper on Jxxx.
-In the event a second floppy disk drive (DF0 and DF1) is installed on the internal floppy disk drive header, Jxxx must have a jumper placed.
+Although deprecated for many years, the floppy disk interface is the primary way Amiga based computers store and retrieve external data.
+The Amiga PCI includes a header that supports two internal double density floppy disk drives.
+In the event two floppy disk drives (DF0 and DF1) are installed on the floppy disk drive header, J200 must have a jumper placed.
+When only one floppy disk drive is installed (DF0), there should be no jumper.

 ### 1.5 Integrated Device Electronics (IDE)